sparkfun/Wireless_Motor_Driver_Shield/README.md

 If connected to your Arduino, the switch must be set to SW_Serial in order to program your board.

 --------
 ludus is the mascot of the SparkFun Education team.
-It is a highly intelligent, 8-legged (tenacled) octopus.
+It is a highly intelligent octopus.

                    _,--._
                       ,'      `.